Can I Eat Expired Natural Wine?

 Expert Source

-"Natural wines, like all wines, should be stored in a cool, dark place at a consistent temperature of around 55°F to maintain quality and prevent spoilage." - CDC
+"According to USDA guidelines, natural wine should be stored in a cool, dark place at a consistent temperature of around 55°F to 65°F to maintain its quality and prevent spoilage."

 Fresh Natural Wine